 Justine serves as a Coach and Technical Commissioner for the International Baseball Federation.
 She has coached at the World Children’s Baseball Fair three times.
 In 2004, Justine sat on USA Baseball’s steering committee for the inaugural Women’s Team USA; that team went on to win gold at the Women’s Baseball World Cup.
 Justine later served as a consultant to the International Baseball Federation during their bid, to include both women’s and men’s baseball in the Olympics.

-Justine is completing a PhD Candidate in Sport and Exercise Psychology at Springfield College (MA).
+Justine received her PhD in Sport and Exercise Psychology from Springfield College (MA).
 Her academic focus is in performance enhancement, sport management, coaching, gender equity, and youth sports.
 She received her M.A. from Kent State University (OH) in Sport Studies, and her B.A. from St. Olaf College (MN) where she self-designed her concentration: “Leadership: Religion, Military, and Baseball.”
 Justine has taught as an adjunct professor at Springfield College and is a former Physical Education Teacher.

-When not on the field, Justine enjoys hanging out with Jasmine, her beautiful and free-spirited 13-year old daughter.
+When not on the field, Justine enjoys hanging out with Jasmine, her beautiful and free-spirited 17-year old daughter.